 They need to demonstrate that they are providing an education that is suitable for the child.
 This proposal should include an indication of resources that will be used.

-Parents/ carers can choose to submit a written outline of provision, alternatively a meeting or home visit can be offered to parents to discuss their proposals.
+Parents/ carers can choose to submit a written outline of provision, alternatively a meeting can be offered to parents to discuss their proposals.

 East Dunbartonshire Council will seek opportunities to invite the child to express their views during this process.